Wireless for Machine Learning: Primer

-\ac{CoMAC} requires modulation and coding that allows a sum to be calculated over-the-air.
-All \ac{CoMAC} solutions for \ac{DML} achieve this via power modulation.
-To clarify how this works, a simple power modulation example will now be covered in detail.
-In this example, the desired function is a sum of real-valued messages generated at $K$ mobile devices, which all have a direct connection to the server via a shared wireless channel.
-If all devices transmit power-modulated signals simultaneously and coherently, the server will receive a linear combination of these signals due to the additive nature of simultaneously arriving electromagnetic waves.
-Denote the signal transmitted by device $k$ to be $w_k$ and let the channel from device $k$ to the server be $h_k$.
+Herein, we will demonstrate how \ac{CoMAC} calculates a sum function over the air.
+We follow the system model illustrated in Figure~\ref{fig:problemdesc} where $h_k$ denotes the channel from device $k$ to the \ac{PS}.
+If all devices transmit simultaneously over the same frequency band, the server will receive a linear combination of these signals due to the additive nature of simultaneously arriving electromagnetic waves.
+Denote the signal transmitted by device $k$ to be $w_k$.
 Then, the received signal $r$ at the server is

-where $v$ is a noise term.
+where $v$ is an \ac{AWGN} term.
 Here we assume that the antenna of the \ac{PS} does not saturate.
-Given this weighted sum, the server cannot reconstruct the desired function $\sum_{k=1}^Kw_k$.
-A possible solution is to let the user devices invert their channel.
+Because of the fading, the received sum is weighted by different weights for each device, and the server is unable to reconstruct the desired function $\sum_{k=1}^Kw_k$.
+A possible solution is to let the user devices pre-equalize their channel.
 So instead of transmitting $w_k$ directly, they transmit $z_k=w_k/h_k$.
 This way, the server would receive

-Except for the noise term, this corresponds to the desired function.
-To reduce the noise, construction of channel codes for \ac{CoMAC} schemes is one possibility~\cite{nazer2006computing}, or the transmission could be repeated~\cite{abari2016over}.
-If repetition is chosen, the arithmetic mean of multiple copies of $r$ cause the desired sum to constructively interfere while the noise interferes destructively.

-To make \ac{CoMAC} based on power modulation work in practice, two crucial issues must be resolved.